-There were 89 respondents to the Local Plan Part 2 Consultation (2013), 48 of which completed the monitoring questions.
-The following information was obtained:
+There were 283 respondents to the Local Plan Part 2 Regulation 19 Consultation, 68 of which completed the monitoring questions.
+The following table shows a comparison between the monitoring data obtained from the Local Plan consultation undertaken in 2014 and the previous 'Regulation 18' consultation undertaken in 2013.